NishantJadhav369/Restaurant-Review-Summarization/README.md

 - Automated tasks in NLP pipeline by engineering scripts for part-of-speech tagging (lexical analysis), food-phrase extraction using parsing techniques (syntactic analysis), and sentiment analysis.
 - Publication: International Research Journal of Engineering and Technology.

-Note: site folder contains the entire code for the final deliverable website
+Note: site folder contains the entire code for the final deliverable website.

 # Screenshots of the deliverable website